 • Purchase Renewable Energy Certificates (RECs).
 These are part of the carbon offset credit market system designed to balance out emissions through monetary support for clean energy production.

-3. Make the road less traveled
+3. Make the Road Less Traveled

 Reducing corporate travel is a helpful way to reduce your organization’s environmental impact since transportation is a major carbon culprit.
 Within this framework of corporate travel, there is a lot of room to create a balance between times when travel is required and when a remote or digital presence can accomplish the same end.